 Then, as the mental energy clears and picks up, meditators are invited to follow more closely.

 9:00 am Meditation & Interviews

 10:00 pm Rest or personal practice.

 Meditator's Experience Form

 Please fill in the meditator’s experience form,

-so Bhante Ānanda has background to help you during the interviews.
+so Bhante Ānanda has some background to help you during the interviews.